-- Identify in the EES any further methods proposed to manage risks of effects on Aboriginal and historic cultural heritage values, including as part of the EMF (see section 5) - Response to any relevant requirements under the AH Act, such as preparation of a draft cultural heritage management plan (CHMP).

-• Outline and evaluate proposed additional measures to manage risks of effects on sites and places of Aboriginal cultural heritage significance, within the framework of a draft CHMP and sites and places of historic cultural heritage significance, including as part of the EMF (see section 5).
+- Identify further methods proposed to manage risks of effects on Aboriginal and historic cultural heritage values, including as part of the EMF (see Section 5) - Respond to requirements under the AH Act, such as preparation of a draft cultural heritage management plan (CHMP). - Outline and evaluate proposed additional measures to manage risks of effects on sites and places of Aboriginal cultural heritage significance, within the framework of a draft CHMP, and on sites and places of historic cultural heritage significance, including as part of the EMF (see Section 5).